 -My child has accommodations at school and he knows when he does and doesn’t need them.

 -My child understands his own symptoms and apologizes or says “I don’t know why I got so mad, threw that toy, slammed the door.”

--I am able to remember things like my child ‘s field trip form so he’s not THE ADHD KID without the necessary tools/supplies/etc.
+-I am able to remember things like my child’s field trip form so he’s not THE ADHD KID without the necessary tools or supplies.

 -I know what a fidget spinner, knitting needles and yarn, or other refocus tool is and I know how to use it.

 -I’m learning how to homeschool and I will make an informed decision about which education style works best for my son. #knowingishalfthebattle #yesimadeaGIJoereference

 -I know how to create a calm space in each room of the house and it’s cheap (new meaning for the phrase escape room).